 - 8 thin slices deli ham

-- For the mojo-style marinade, MIX the oil, salt, cumin, oregano, black pepper, red chili flakes, garlic, lime juice, orange juice and orange zest, and cilantro in a small bowl.
+- MIX the oil, salt, cumin, oregano, black pepper, red chili flakes, garlic, lime juice, orange juice and orange zest, and cilantro in a small bowl.
 (Using a blender or food processor is even better)

-- For the pork: PLACE marinade and pork in Ziploc plastic bag.
+- PLACE marinade and pork in Ziploc plastic bag.
 SEAL and MARINATE overnight for best results.

 - PLACE the pork in a slow cooker.
 TOP with marinade, sliced onion and chicken broth.
 COVER and COOK on low until tender, 4-6 hours.